bamlab/dev-standards/react-native/tests/setup-detox-jest.mo.md

 * Check the bitrise.yml of the [Waves](https://github.com/chdeps/waves) repository to automate on Bitrise.

 ## Troubleshooting

+#### If an element of the UI cannot be found even if you gave it a testID.

+* Detox will only find components thanks to their testID if they directly come from react-native.
+Make sure your custom components transfer the testID prop to a **built-in** react-native component such as Text, TouchableOpacity, ...

 #### If an element of the UI cannot be found after a transition.